 After talking to my wife for several weeks, we decided to take a drastic step.
 Our family gap year had been an epic bust.

-In less than six months, all of our travel plans were canceled, we were in quarantine in a place we weren’t familiar with, I lost my job, we didn’t have health insurance, unemployment was a mess that was going to take months to get figured out, and I hadn’t found a new job.
+In less than six months, all of our travel plans were canceled, we were in quarantine in a place we weren’t familiar with, I lost my job, we didn’t have health insurance, and unemployment was a mess that was going to take months to get figured out, and I hadn’t found a new job.
 All of these factors lead up to the decision to move to Playa Del Carmen, Mexico.

 We purchased traveler’s insurance to cover any medical emergencies, packed our bags, and booked a one-way ticket to Cancun, Mexico.